bakaretaofeek/FINTECH-EMPLOYEE-PROJECT-MANAGEMENT-SYSTEM/README.md

 This project aims to:

-Analyze employee performance and compensation
+Analyze employee performance and payment

 Track project progress and resource allocation